Theme

 ACE-Step 1.5 is a local music generation model presented as a fast, consumer-hardware-friendly system for creating songs, editing audio, and supporting broader music production workflows.

 The project presents ACE-Step 1.5 as a music foundation model with local generation and editing capabilities.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is